 In the past, all of this information was collected from individual branches by the head office, collated, and then distributed.
 Since introducing Salesforce, data is automatically compiled, reducing errors and saving significant amounts of time.
 "Now our employees can spend less time on administration and more time helping customers," adds Oota.

-Apps built with Salesforce App Cloud are helping the organization become more efficient in other ways too.
+Apps built with the Salesforce Platform are helping the organisation become more efficient in other ways too.
 More than 15 tools manage everything from retail banking compliance to confirming parcel collection to paying part time staff.
 Japan Post can rapidly develop new apps, and quickly roll them out across the country.

 "It's fast and easy to build and deploy new apps with Salesforce," says Oota.
 "Instead of spending time on development and maintaining infrastructure, we can stay focused on building tools that help us meet customer needs."